Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Motorhome Breakdown Cover

 You may decide to take out breakdown insurance, especially if you have an older motorhome.
-Check that your cover is valid for the length, weight and age of your motorhome – some polices offered as part of a packaged bank account or included with insurance have limitations.
+Check that the motorhome breakdown service is valid for the length, weight and age of your motorhome.
+Some policies offered as part of a packaged bank account or included with insurance have limitations.

 Vehicle Safety Equipment

 If you’re motorhoming in the UK (and you’re British) you don’t need to carry any documentation with you.
-Overseas visitors should carry a passport and vehicle documenation
+Overseas visitors should carry a passport and vehicle documentation.

-In Europe, you will need a passport with at least 3 months remaining, your driving licence, V5 vehicle registration document and motorhome insurance (a green card is no longer required).
+In Europe, the important things you must carry are your passport with at least 3 months remaining, a valid driving licence, the V5 vehicle registration document, the MOT certificate and motorhome insurance (a green card is no longer required for countries in Europe that belong to the European Union).

 Take time to work through the motorhome instruction manual.
 If you don’t have one look online, or contact the motorhome manufacturer or the dealer.
 Failing that, see who else has your make and model on Facebook and make contact.
 That quirky little red switch under the fridge might suddenly make sense!